 You can join now by purchasing your membership on the Join Us page.
 After you purchase, you will receive an email from the Mother Shucker on how you would like to receive your uniform pieces.
 You can pick it up or have it mailed to you.
-You will be asked to provide some of your sizes so that there can be an array of choices available to you to try on.
-It usually takes about a week for the uniforms to be made for your choosing.

 When is a good time to join Bearded Oysters?

 Anytime.
 Bearded Oysters have opportunities to parade throughout the year.
 Carnival is considered by most to be the height of our year.
 Although many members have benefitted from doing some practice parades before the big parades of Carnival.
 Some years we have been unable to meet demand for uniforms in the weeks before Carnival, so please plan as far out as possible.

 Who is the typical Bearded Oyster member?

 The similarities among the Bearded Oysters are their love of fun and parading including getting attention, crafting, costuming, revelling and spreading smiles with their many creative talents.
 People of all ages, backgrounds and paths have found friendship, personal growth and a schuck-load of fun while marching with us.
 We have members from ages 21-70+ years old and believe this diversity is what makes us the best krewe for all ages.
 People of all sizes are included in our troupe.

 What do we do during a parade?

 Parades offer an opportunity for you to share your talents with an enthusiastic audience.
 Look fabulous with iridescent LED isis wings.
 Check out our dance routine here, its super simple!
 Smile, wave and pose for photographs with the crowd.
 Enjoy laughing, dancing and strutting with old and new friends.

 What shouldn’t we be doing in the parades?